-If the issue is accepted, the process continues to the next step: resolving it.
-Again, this step was assigned to all users by default, but you can assign specific roles or users who must complete this task.
+If the user accepts the issue, the process continues to the next step: resolving it.
+Subsequently, you can assign specific roles or users who must complete this task.

+This process template lets you automate your issue reporting process in minutes.
+Moreover, you can do it in the cloud without technical skills.
 Remember that this and all of our process templates have System Roles as assignees for each task.
 You can edit this template to better fit your organization, create new roles, invite users, add or delete fields and event modify the workflow.
-This video will quickly show you how to import and customize a process template:
+This video will quickly show you how to import and customize a process template

 You can also schedule a work session here to model a real-life process in your organization together